Last reviewed on 23rd August 2023 by Martin Alexander (Mortgage Advisor)

 HMO mortgage specialists

 To make an HMO profitable, number crunching is a must.
 Our advisors specialise in HMO mortgages and can help you maximise your rental income by assessing your overall proposal.
 Making your HMO as profitable as possible starts with securing a great deal.
-The majority of lenders that offer preferential rates, often do so via mortgage brokers.
+The majority of lenders that offer preferential rates, often do so through mortgage brokers.

-Approaching lenders in the hope of securing a mortgage is never advised, as you won’t have a comprehensive understanding of lender criteria as a specialist would.
-A specialist can ensure the right lender is approached with a strong application to be offered the best rates available.
+Approaching lenders in the hope of securing a mortgage is never advised, as you won’t have a comprehensive understanding of each lender’s criteria.
+A specialist can ensure the right lender is approached and that you’re on the best rates you qualify for.
 You can make an enquiry at any time or simply ask our experts your mortgage questions to get started.